zahed3795/Robot-Framework-py3/README.md

 #### Use `python -m CryptoLibrary` and `python -m CryptoClient`
 for encryption

-### You can add your own selenium keywork from selenium
+### You can add your own selenium keyword from selenium

 More read me will be added soon